Skip to article frontmatterSkip to article content

 2.4 Local Search Algorithms

-• Doesn’t track paths
+• They don’t track paths taken

-• Only cares about final state quality
+• They only care about final state quality

-• Uses state-centric loss functions
+• They use state-centric loss functions

 Applications: